inventaire/inventaire-wiki/Data.md

 The [Inventaire server](https://github.com/inventaire/inventaire) can read and write data only after typing every entity according to Inventaire own **[type model](https://github.com/inventaire/inventaire/blob/master/server/controllers/entities/lib/properties/properties_per_type.coffee)** which map types to properties.

 Those two lists of properties ([client whitelist](https://github.com/inventaire/inventaire/blob/master/server/lib/wikidata/whitelisted_properties.coffee) and [server type model](https://github.com/inventaire/inventaire/blob/master/server/controllers/entities/lib/properties/properties_per_type.coffee)) represent what inventaire can read and write.
-Anyone willing to enrich Inventaire CC0 data can [contact Inventaire team](hello@inventaire.io) with dumps that match those properties or discuss it with us !
+If you have a dump of data matching those properties that you wish to integrate to Inventaire CC0 data, [contact the Inventaire team](mailto:hello@inventaire.io) so we can discuss it!

 ## Raw data
 ### API